DanielStoychev/CryptoRecover/docs/Ethereum_L2_Recovery.md

 # Ethereum Layer 2 (L2) Recovery Support

-BTCRecover 2.0.0-Stoychev introduces comprehensive support for recovering wallets on **Ethereum Layer 2 (L2) networks**.
+CryptoRecover 2.0.0-Stoychev introduces comprehensive support for recovering wallets on **Ethereum Layer 2 (L2) networks**.
 This feature allows you to recover your funds on popular L2 scaling solutions using the same mnemonic phrases that work on Ethereum mainnet.

 ## Supported L2 Networks